keboola/connection-docs/extractors/storage/storage-api/index.md

 - **Table Name** specifies the table name in the *source project* within the bucket to which the token has access.
 As the token has access to a single bucket only, you do not need to specify the bucket.
-- **Changed In Last** allows you to extract only a recent part of the data.
+- **Changed In Last** allows you to extract only the recent part of the data.

 ### Save Settings